Skip to main content

 The widgets on this tab show:

-• The total number of groups.
+• The total number of resources and the total number of groups.

-When you click on any of these two related widgets, you can jump to another dashboard that shows the number of resources per resource category and per resource classification status.
+When you click any of these two related widgets, you can jump to another dashboard that shows the number of resources per resource category and per resource classification status.

-When you click on any of these four related widgets, you can jump to another dashboard that shows more details on resource categories, types, and classification types, as well as other resource-related details.
+When you click any of these four related widgets, you can jump to another dashboard that shows more details on resource categories, types, and classification types, as well as other resource-related details.

-use case example
+Resources: use case example

 While reviewing the Resources tab, you uncover issues like unassigned resources or orphaned groups that could lead to unmanaged access.
 By clicking through the widgets, you narrow down to categories, types, and classification statuses to pinpoint where ownership or assignment is missing.
 This helps you strengthen control over entitlements and reduce access-related risks.